Cog-Creators/Red-DiscordBot/docs/host-list.rst

     if you don't know how to host Red.

-| For your instance of Red to stay online it needs to be hosted in a system.
+| For your instance of Red to stay online 24/7, it needs to be hosted on a dedicated system.
   This page contains hosting related information and advice for beginners in topics such as picking a provider.